jfreboud/jfreboud.github.io/_posts/2021-08-06-inside-the-model.markdown

 The two main components are the clouds and the arrows.
 For now we do not know what is in the clouds, just that we will call them $ layers $ ($ L1 $, $ L2 $, ...).
-But we can clearly see what the arrows imply.
+But we can clearly see what the arrows imply...

 ## The forward pass